KuBI11-HUB/KuBI11-HUB/README.md

 - 🔭 **Currently working on:**
   - **StudentSync** – a system to manage and synchronize student data efficiently, demonstrating database CRUD and backend logics with **java, php, MySQL.**

-- 🌱 **Currently learning:** Data Structures & Algorithms, Advanced OOP in PHP & Java, Web Development, and AI concepts
+- 🌱 **Currently learning:** Data Structures & Algorithms in java, OOP in PHP, Web Development, Ai Concepts, and Networking.

-- 👯 **Looking to collaborate on:** Open-source projects in Java, PHP, or web apps, especially games or tools that solve real problems
+- 👯 **Looking to collaborate on:** Open-source projects in Java, PHP, or web apps, especially Networking or tools that solve real world problems.

 - 💻 **I have made:**
   - **LINGUA** – a chatbot project showcasing OOP, arrays, and real-time interactions